Get Started with Collaborative Forecasts

 Lauren Cheng, the Salesforce admin at Rollings Tech, has a problem she hopes she can solve ASAP.
 Her team uses spreadsheets and handwritten notes to track sales forecasts.
 Each sales period, Nigel Roberts, the forecast manager, has to update and collate all those separate documents, which creates a disconnect from Salesforce and causes documents to be outdated quickly.

-As you can imagine, that’s not very efficient.
+As you can imagine, that’s not efficient.

 Nigel has asked Lauren to find a better way.
 Lucky for Lauren and Rollings Tech, it’s Collaborative Forecasts to the rescue!